ToriDevz/SingleGPU-Passthrough-AMD/README.md

 ## What do I do if ftrace doesn’t work for my kernel?

 There is not much, to be honest.
-You could either try to
+You could either try to apply the ACS patch to your kernel but that would require compiling it which may take a while.
+Or you can switch to another a kernel which does support ftrace.
+However, most kernels should already have this.

 # Installing Vendor-Reset: